exercism/v3/languages/csharp/README.md

-_Note: All subconcepts should be split out into seperate files under the concepts directory and hyperlinked._
+_Note: All subconcepts should be split out into separate files under the concepts directory and hyperlinked._

 # C&#35;